paranlee/multithread-libevent-echo-server/README.md

 Libevent is a nice library for handling and dispatching events, as well as doing nonblocking I/O.

-This is fine, except that it is basically single-threaded
+This is fine, except that it is basically single-threaded.

-### single-threaded
+### Do not under-utilize your computing resource

-which means that if you have multiple CPUs or a CPU with hyperthreading,
+If you have multiple CPUs or a CPU with hyperthreading,

-you're really under-utilizing the CPU resources available to your server application
+you're really under-utilizing the CPU resources available to your server application.

-because your event pump is running in a single thread and therefore can only use one CPU core at a time.
+Because your event pump is running in a single thread and therefore can only use one CPU core at a time.

 ### Event Queueing

-The solution is to create one libevent event queues (AKA event_base) per active connection, each with its own event pump thread.
+The solution is to create one libevent event queues (AKA event_base) per active connection,

+each with its own event pump thread.

-This project does exactly that, giving you everything you need to write high-performance, multi-threaded, libevent-based socket servers.
+This project does exactly that,

+giving you everything you need to write high-performance, multi-threaded, libevent-based socket servers.

 There are mentionings of running libevent in a multithreaded implementation,